akshaysngupta/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Gets the properties of a Network Watcher

 ### [Get-AzureRmNetworkWatcherConnectionMonitor](Get-AzureRmNetworkWatcherConnectionMonitor.md)
-Gets a connection monitor
+Returns connection monitor with specified name or the list of connection monitors

 ### [Get-AzureRmNetworkWatcherConnectionMonitorReport](Get-AzureRmNetworkWatcherConnectionMonitorReport.md)
-Gets a snapshot of the most recent connection states
+Query a snapshot of the most recent connection states.

 ### [Get-AzureRmNetworkWatcherFlowLogStatus](Get-AzureRmNetworkWatcherFlowLogStatus.md)
 Gets the status of flow logging on a resource.